uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 Using these future trends, we will we be able to reach certain conclusions on the future improvements, designs, and materials that should be used in certain structures that we will be able to present to individuals in the fields that use these structures.
 They then can use these recommendations in their future projects.
 We will be using the data set of "Concrete Compressive Strength" which was obtained using Kaggle.com [@{https://www.kaggle.com/datasets/sinamhd9/concrete-comprehensive-strength}].
 The data comes in the form of an excel file and We will compile all of the data into specific tables and use them to create the future trends we stated above.

-The data set is composed of nine columns of data that state the following information: Fly Ash component, Water component, Superplasticizer, Coarse Aggregate, Age, and Concrete Compressive Strength.
-These columns have the following units of measurements: kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, days, MPa megapascals.
-The excel data set has a total of 1030 rows of this data.

 We will be creating new tables and figures that will be of comparisons of when the concrete fails vs the concrete material, strength of concrete vs water to cement ratio, concrete composition vs concrete strength, max allowable loads vs concrete material, max allowable loads vs concrete permutations.
 In future we will be adding cost of components as new dimension and check out what’s the best and minimal combination to make it cost effective and compare the cost and strength graph.

 We intend to use Julia to compile these new tables using machine learning tools that can be used to predict permutations, concrete to water ratios etc, that are not specifically included within the data set so we can accurately predict these unknown values that can then be used to run theoretical tests in real life construction project scenarios.

 # Exploratory Data Analysis

+The data set is composed of nine columns of data that state the following information: Fly Ash component, Water component, Superplasticizer, Coarse Aggregate, Age, and Concrete Compressive Strength.
+These columns have the following units of measurements: kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, kg in m^3 mixture, days, MPa megapascals.
+The excel data set has a total of 1030 rows of this data.
+We found a few discrepancies in the data set and we decided to clean the data before doing any exploratory analysis.
+The below section describes it in detail.

 ## Data Cleaning
 The Dataset that we selected comprised of rows that were repeating multiple times.
 We could only learn about this when we began with asking questions and trying to code them out.
 So we go back and clean the data set by using "Unique" fuction, after which the rows reduced from 1030 to 1005.